Cornell-Tech-PAML-Course-2023/homework2/README.md

 Write a function called train_polynomial_regression() that trains a polynomial regression regression model to predict an output variable (i.e., housing prices).
 Then, display the training performance in terms of the metrics selected by users.
 Create a parameter input panel for each method that requires model parameters including degrees and include_bias.
 Then, add a button to call the train_polynomial_regression() function and train the model with Sklearn library: linear_model, preprocessing.PolynomialFeatures or Pipeline.
 See the HW2 code for inputs and outputs.

-Use the following functions to collect input from the web app:
-* st.number_input to select number of degrees
-* st.checkbox to include bias
-* st.button that calls function to train polynomial regression models

 ## Task 16: Train Ridge Regressoon Model with Cross Validation

 Write a function called train_ridge_regression that uses cross validation to train a ridge regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
-Create a parameter input panel for each method that requires model parameters alpha, solver, and n_folds.
+Create a parameter input panel for each method that requires model parameters alpha, solver ('auto', 'svd', 'cholesky', 'lsqr', 'sparse_cg', 'sag', 'saga', 'lbfgs'), and n_folds.
 Then, add a button to call the train_ridge_regression function and train the model using Sklearn library: linear_model.Ridge() or Pipeline.
 See the HW2 code for inputs and outputs.

-The following functions are used to collect input from the web app:
-* st.number_input to select number of folds
-* st.multiselect solver methods including: 'auto', 'svd', 'cholesky', 'lsqr', 'sparse_cg', 'sag', 'saga', 'lbfgs'
-* st.text_input to select alpha values separated by a comma
-* st.button that calls function to train ridge models

 ## Task 17: Train Polynomial Regressoon Model

 Write a function called train_lasso_regression that uses cross validation (CV) to train a lasso regression regression model to predict housing prices and display the training performance in terms of the metrics selected by users.
 Create a parameter input panel for each method that requires input parameters including tol, alpha, n_folds.
 Then, add a button to call the train_lasso_regression function and train the model using Sklearn library: linear_model.Lasso() or Pipeline.
 See the HW2 code for inputs and outputs.

-Use the following functions to collect input from the web app:
-* st.number_input to select number of folds - used to enter number of folds for CV
-* st.text_input to select tolerance values separated by a comma Enter alpha values for evaluation - used to enter tolerance values for evaluation
-* st.text_input to select alpha values separated by a comma
-* st.button that calls function to train lasso models - used to train lasso models

 ## Task 18 (Checkpoint 7): Inspect Regression coefficients